AVEIR AR2 Atrial

 A Complete Leadless Solution Includes Atrial Pacing

-In patients with sinus node dysfunction (SND) and preserved atrioventricular (AV) conduction, the AVEIR AR2 Atrial Leadless Pacemaker offers a more physiological approach to pacing by initiating atrial activation and maintaining AV synchrony through the native conduction system1 while helping reduce the risk of atrial fibrillation (AF), heart failure (HF) and pacing-induced cardiomyopathy.2-5
+In patients with sinus node dysfunction (SND) and preserved atrioventricular (AV) conduction, the AVEIR AR2 Atrial Leadless Pacemaker (LP) offers a more physiological approach to pacing by initiating atrial activation and maintaining AV synchrony through the native conduction system1 while helping reduce the risk of atrial fibrillation (AF), heart failure (HF) and pacing-induced cardiomyopathy.2-5

 Now With Increased Longevity